Roy Khan: Retirement (2011–2017)

 In a brief interview with local Norwegian media in 2014, Khan stated that he had suffered a burnout, and decided to quit the band before the tour in 2010 to prioritize his health and family, but in an agreement with Youngblood and the rest of the band, they would not announce his departure in case he recovered and changed his mind.
 In a 2018 interview with Italian magazine Loud and Proud, Khan elaborated on his final years with Kamelot, stating that he had become gradually more and more burned out due to overworking himself, suffering from insomnia and depression.
 He stated that the decision to quit the band was made after performing at Wacken that year, as he no longer enjoyed performing.

 After his departure, Khan joined the Moss Frikirke local church in Moss, Norway.
 In 2013, photos of Khan performing psalms at his local church were posted online by a fan page, along with audio recordings of him performing "You Raise Me Up".
 These were later removed on Khan's request, as he didn't want the attention.
 In a short statement to the fan page, he confirmed that he still enjoyed metal music, and denied rumours of an upcoming gospel CD, saying he would not be returning to music "any time soon".
 He worked at the church as a counselor and youth minister until September 2016.

 Return to music, reunion with Conception (2018–present)

 On 1 April 2018, Khan released a song on YouTube called "For All", leading many fans to speculate in an upcoming return to music.

 On 30 April 2018, it was announced that Khan and the other members of Conception had reunited, proving the speculations of his return to music to be true.

+Over subsequent years, Khan contributed guest vocals to music by several other groups and artists, including Athena XIX, Avantasia, Entering Polaris, Genus Ordinis Dei, Maestrick, Serenity, Seven Spires, Star One, and World of Damage.

+On 26 February 2026, Khan began work on his first solo album.